macroxue/2048-ai/analysis/README.md

 |     0 |     0 |     2 |     2 |
 ---------------------------------
 ```
-To figure the best move, look for the line below in table.snake8.64.
+To find out the best move, look for the line below in table.snake8.64.
 ```
 2 2 2 4 0 0 2 2, right, 0.976849
 ```